tuant2n/MarkdownView/README.md

 ## Features

 - 🚀 **Real-time Rendering**: Live Markdown parsing and rendering as you type
+- 🖥️ **Specialized for Mobile Display**: Optimized layout that extracts complex elements from lists for better readability
 - 🎨 **Syntax Highlighting**: Beautiful code syntax highlighting with Splash
 - 📊 **Math Rendering**: LaTeX math formula rendering with SwiftMath
 - 📱 **iOS Optimized**: Native UIKit implementation for optimal performance